 As fraudsters grow increasingly more sophisticated, reports of cybersecurity attacks and bank fraud are on the rise.
 To protect vulnerable customer data and bank assets, financial institutions have developed a variety of techniques for monitoring fraudulent money movement within online banking.
-But, the days of pouring through manual reports for anomalous customer behaviors are falling to the wayside, making way for more advanced anomaly detection techniques, like automated fraud detection software.
+But, the days of pouring through manual reports for anomalous customer behaviors are falling to the wayside, making way for more advanced anomaly detection techniques, like automated bank fraud detection software.

 With a litany of online banking fraud detection technologies emerging, CSI sat down with Business Banking Product Manager Jonathan Ferguson to get an expert’s opinion on the latest automated bank fraud detection software on the market.